anassereldine/MirroringTool/README.md

 - For the secondary SObject a mandatory field called MirrorId__c should be created.
 Field type is text, declared as an externalId and unique.

 - Be careful for Record Type Ids or lookup fields.
 Record Type are not managed in this version of the application.
-The secondaty Object should not have record types.
+The secondary Object should not have record types.

 - You can specify an subset of record to clone (mirror).
 To do that you can create a FieldSet on the Master or secondary SObject and set this field set in the configuration (CloneSetting__mdt.RestrictedField)